ostdotcom/website-docupony/platform/sdk/docs/server-side-sdks/java.md

 :::

 ## 5. Register User
 Next, you can set-up your users in OST Platform.
 User objects in OST Platform do not have any personal information about your application users.
-OST Platform deploys smart contracts for every user in the economy and the user object holds the addresses of smart contracts and can be identified by a unique identifier (uuid v4).
+OST Platform deploys smart contracts for every user and the user object holds the addresses of smart contracts and can be identified by a unique identifier (uuid v4).

 :::note
 Create users from your servers.
 You will be responsible for maintaining the mapping between your application users and OST Platform users.